 As all the profits are reinvested in environmental conservation and community development, your visit to Sani Lodge makes a direct contribution to rainforest conservation and to sustaining this inspiring community.

 Over 100,000 acres of prime rainforest, spreading over both sides of the Río Napo and extending into the Yasuní National Park, make up the Sani territory and is under the community’s guardianship.
 Yasuní is held to be one of the most biodiverse areas in the world, which makes for excellent wildlife spotting opportunities at Sani Lodge.
 Primates, including the red howler monkey, squirrel monkey and the tiny pigmy marmoset are regularly spotted, as are black caiman, sloths and collared peccaries.
 Sightings of more elusive animals, such as tapir, puma, ocelot and the very rare jaguar have been known.

-The 37-metre observation tower offers a unique view over the rainforest canopy and affords a great vantage point from which to look out for the 570 or more species of birds that have been recorded at the lodge including the magnificent Harpy eagle.
+The 37-metre observation tower offers a unique view over the rainforest canopy and affords a great vantage point from which to look out for the 570 or more species of birds that have been recorded at The Lodges including the magnificent Harpy eagle.

 The extensive network of trails at Sani is explored with both a bi-lingual naturalist guide and a local indigenous guide, who are keen to share with visitors their extensive knowledge and respect for the jungle.
 From leisurely strolls to adventurous hikes, much will be learnt about the flora and fauna including the medicinal benefits of many plants of the rainforest.

 Nighttime trails offer a different perspective by revealing the strange world of nocturnal animals and insects.
-Valuable also is the interaction with the members of the local Sani Isla community who enjoy sharing their culture and customs such as cuisine and traditional dance with visitors and demonstrating how the lodge plays a vital part in helping maintain a sustainable economy.
+Valuable also is the interaction with the members of the local Sani Isla community who enjoy sharing their culture and customs such as cuisine and traditional dance with visitors and demonstrating how The Lodges plays a vital part in helping maintain a sustainable economy.